 env zero's Custom Flows handle this natively.
 An env0.yml file at the root of your repository defines hooks that run before and after each Terraform stage: init, plan, apply, output.
 The Ansible playbook runs as a post-apply hook, using Terraform's outputs as inputs, all within the same deployment environment.

 The value here isn't just execution order.
-It's what wraps that execution.
 Approval workflows, audit logs, Role-Based Access Control (RBAC), and Time-to-Live (TTL) policies apply to the combined Terraform + Ansible run as a single unit.
 You're not managing pipeline permissions and IaC permissions separately.

 The env0 Custom Flows documentation covers all available hooks for Terraform, OpenTofu, and other supported frameworks.
-The env0 Ansible integration docs cover first-class Ansible support if you're running Ansible as the primary tool rather than as a Custom Flow step.
+The env0 Ansible integration docs cover first-class Ansible support: when Ansible is your primary IaC framework rather than a post-apply step, env zero provides dedicated ansibleGalaxy, ansibleCheck, and ansiblePlaybook pipeline stages instead of generic bash hooks.

 Demo: provisioning an EC2 instance and configuring Jenkins

-The scenario: a short-lived Jenkins server for CI testing, automatically torn down when it reaches a TTL limit, saving cost if someone forgets to shut it down manually. env0's TTL policy handles the teardown.
-Terraform handles the infrastructure; Ansible handles Jenkins.
+The scenario: a short-lived Jenkins server for CI testing, automatically torn down when it reaches a TTL limit, saving cost if someone forgets to shut it down manually. env0's TTL policy handles the teardown; Terraform handles the infrastructure; Ansible handles Jenkins.
+If team leads need to see cost impact before approving the environment request, env zero's Infracost integration surfaces estimated spend before any apply runs.

 The complete repository is on GitLab.